nrfconnect/sdk-nrf/doc/nrf/libraries/caf/settings_loader.rst

 Settings are loaded in the :ref:`event_manager` handler, which by default is invoked from a system workqueue context.
 This blocks the workqueue until the operation is finished.
-You can set the :kconfig:`CONFIG_DESKTOP_SETTINGS_LOADER_USE_THREAD` Kconfig option to load the settings in a separate thread in the background instead of using the system workqueue for that purpose.
+You can set the :kconfig:option:`CONFIG_DESKTOP_SETTINGS_LOADER_USE_THREAD` Kconfig option to load the settings in a separate thread in the background instead of using the system workqueue for that purpose.
 This will prevent blocking the system workqueue, but it requires creating an additional thread.
-The stack size for the background thread is defined in the :kconfig:`CONFIG_DESKTOP_SETTINGS_LOADER_THREAD_STACK_SIZE` Kconfig option.
+The stack size for the background thread is defined in the :kconfig:option:`CONFIG_DESKTOP_SETTINGS_LOADER_THREAD_STACK_SIZE` Kconfig option.

 .. |settings_loader| replace:: Settings loader module